Current Projects

 Available only in Acrobat .pdf format, this manual on Chiropractic’s GLOBAL PROFESSIONAL STRATEGY (GPS) is our White Paper on the International development of chiropractic.
 It is a “work in progress” formulating progressive steps for each stage of chiropractic’s development in new countries and frank analyses of issues affecting this growth.

-What can Chiropractic profession do to help the poorest people of this world? (.pdf)
+What can the Chiropractic profession do to help the poorest people in this world? (.pdf)

 Education Focus: “Globalizing Chiropractic Schools” (.pdf)